 What is a Bear Market / Bull Market?

-A bear market is a sustained period of falling prices, typically defined as a 20% or greater decline from recent highs.
-A bull market is the opposite: a sustained period of rising prices.
-Bitcoin has historically moved through dramatic bear and bull cycles roughly every four years, loosely tied to the halving event.
+A bear market is a sustained period of falling prices, conventionally defined as a 20% or greater decline from recent highs.
+A bull market is the opposite.
+Bitcoin moves through dramatic versions of both, often tied to the four-year halving cycle, though the pattern shows signs of fading as the asset matures.

 Why It Matters